-Fire at naval shipyard in Russia-annexed Crimea after Ukraine air attack
+Fire engulfs shipyard hit by Ukrainian missiles in Russia-annexed Crimea

 Moscow-installed governor reports at least 24 injured as missile attack sparks large blaze at Sevastopol naval shipyard.

-A Ukrainian air attack on a naval shipyard in Sevastopol in Russian-occupied Crimea has caused a large fire and injured at least 24 people, the Moscow-installed governor of the port city said.
+At least 24 people have been injured and two Russian navy ships engulfed in flames following a Ukrainian missile attack on a shipyard in Sevastopol in Russian-occupied Crimea, authorities said.

-Mikhail Razvozhayev said on the Telegram messaging app that Ukraine carried out a missile attack in the early hours of Wednesday morning and Russian air defences had attempted to repel the incoming projectiles.
+Sevastopol’s Russia-installed governor Mikhail Razvozhayev said on the Telegram messaging app that Ukraine carried out the missile attack in the early hours of Wednesday morning and Russian air defences had attempted to repel the incoming projectiles.
+Russian ships at sea had also repelled a sea-borne drone attack.

-“All emergency services are working on the site, there is no danger to civilian objects in the city,” Razvozhayev said.
+Russia’s Defence Ministry said later that Ukrainian forces launched 10 cruise missiles at the shipyard and three unmanned sea drones at Russian ships in the Black Sea.

+Seven missiles were shot down and the sea drones were destroyed, the ministry said, but some of the missiles damaged two ships that were being repaired at a shipyard in Sevastopol.

 Sevastopol is the largest city in Crimea and a major port where the Russian Black Sea fleet is based.